Skip to main content

 Housing Options

-Vanderbilt offers upper-division students three different types of on-campus housing: Residential Colleges, Living Learning Communities (LLC’s), and Traditional Upper-Division Housing.
+On-campus housing is comprised of Residential Colleges, Living Learning Communities (LLC’s), Traditional Upper-Division Housing, and Greek Housing.

 • Residential Colleges: Designed to expand on the experience provided to students on the Ingram Commons, Vanderbilt has six upper-division residential colleges – Oliver C. Carmichael College, E. Bronson Ingram College, Moore College, Nicholas S. Zeppos College, Rothschild College, and Warren College.
 Each college is led by a live-in Faculty Head of College who is responsible for the programmatic vision and creating an environment where Vanderbilt’s core beliefs are manifest.